microsoft/FluidFramework/.changeset/beige-dots-film.md

 end-to-end-tests package moved to internal scope

-The `@fluidframework/test-end-to-end-tests` packages has been renamed to @fluid-internal/test-end-to-end-tests and marked private.
+The `@fluidframework/test-end-to-end-tests` packages has been renamed to @fluid-internal/test-end-to-end-tests.